-In Australia, Hip scores and Elbow scores are usually obtained after a dog is 12 months of age, the dog is x.rayed by a vet and the x.rays are then scored by the AVA or your vet if they are qualified.
+In Australia, Hip scores and Elbow scores are usually obtained after a dog is 12 months of age, the dog is x.rayed by a vet and the x.rays are then scored by a Canine Hip and Elbows Dysplasia scheme panellist or a qualified vet.
 The x.ray is a once off procedure and requires the dog to be fully anaesthetised when being x.rayed.
 For more info on how Hips are scored and a comparrison chart of scores in different countries please visit OFA Hip Grade

-Hip Dysplasia - from the Orthopedic Foundation for Animals (OFA) website, Hip Dysplasia is a terrible genetic disease because of the various degrees of arthritis (also called degenerative joint disease, arthrosis, osteoarthrosis) it can eventually produce, leading to pain and debilitation No one can predict when or even if a dysplastic dog will start showing clinical signs of lameness due to pain.
-There are multiple environmental factors such as caloric intake, level of exercise, and weather that can affect the severity of clinical signs and phenotypic expression (radiographic changes).
-There is no rhyme or reason to the severity of radiographic changes correlated with the clinical findings.
-There are a number of dysplastic dogs with severe arthritis that run, jump, and play as if nothing is wrong and some dogs with barely any arthritic radiographic changes that are severely lame.
-OFA hip dysplasia info
+No one can predict when or even if a dysplastic dog will start showing clinical signs of lameness due to pain.
+The severity of the disease can be affected by environmental factors, such as caloric intake or level of exercise.
+There are a number of dysplastic dogs with severe arthritis that run, jump, and play as if nothing is wrong and some dogs with barely any arthritic x-ray evidence that are severely lame.

 Note: There are multiple causes/triggers for seizures, so if a